TheRealCatherine/StageMechanic/README.md

 ## Scope of project

-We are creating an application that allows one to practice portions of games such as Catherine, Robo5, and Pushmo outside of their respective games.
-Initial implementation will allow the user to test different solves for correctness but will not implement pressure elements such as time limits, score, move limits, etc. We are explicitly NOT designing a game (even though some game elements may be included).
-This is a tool for practicing a game outside of the game.
+We are creating a game engine that allows one to create block-pushing games similar to Catherine, Robo5, and Pushmo.
+Additionally this project allows for practive of portions of games such as Catherine, Robo5, and Pushmo outside of their respective games.

+We are explicitly NOT designing a game (even though some game elements may be included) with the project, but games may be based on this project.
+This is a tool for creating games and for practicing a game outside of the game.
-An important aspect of this project will is a stage designer allowing the user to create the sections of stages they wish to practice.

-We will likely (TBD) have some degree of backstory/mythology associated with this project as well, though it is not intended to be story-based game (or any kind of game for that matter).

-We may include some original music to build/practice by as well.
-(TBD)

 ## Target audences

+We aim to be a solid foundation on which to build block-pushing games, both OpenSource and commercial in nature.

-We will target both the amateur/casual player of Catherine, Robo5, and Pushmo looking for a more convenient way to practice individual parts of the game as well as professional/aspiring competitive and speedrun players looking to test times/results of different solves without the overhead associated with a full game.
+We also target both the amateur/casual player of Catherine, Robo5, and Pushmo looking for a more convenient way to practice individual parts of the game as well as professional/aspiring competitive and speedrun players looking to test times/results of different solves without the overhead associated with a full game.

 ## Current state